gavD/step-by-step-web-apps-with-lithium-php/_posts/2009-05-05-getting-involved.markdown

 ## Creating plugins

 You can extend Li3 with your own plugins - and then open source them back to the community!
 How cool is that!
+[The Li3 docs on creating plugins](http://li3.me/docs/manual/extending-lithium/plugins.wiki) should be your first port of call.
+I would like to add a chapter on plugins at some point so hopefully the book will sell enough copies to keep me writing!

 ## Attend meetups